KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 All ICDs (supporting interface version 2 or higher) must export the following function that is used for determination of the interface version that will be used.
-This entry point is not a part of the Vulkan API itself, only a private interface between the loader and ICDs.
+This entry-point is not a part of the Vulkan API itself, only a private interface between the loader and ICDs.

 ```cpp